fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 Exercise completion time statistics can be found via the [submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).

-### Grading
+### Parts and completion

-The course can be taken worth 5-12 credits, depending on the number of submitted exercises.

-The number of credits and the final grade are determined by the number of submitted exercises, including those that are not marked with an asterisk.

-If you would like university credits, there is also a course exam which does not count towards your final grade, but must be passed.
-To [register](/en/part0/general_info/#sign-up-for-the-exam) for university credits that are provided by [Open University](https://studies.helsinki.fi/courses/cur/hy-CUR-136061621/Open_uni_Full_Stack_Web_Development_2021_3_12_cr), you must have a Finnish social security number.

-Once you have completed enough exercises for a passing grade, you can download the course certificate from the [submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).
-A Finnish social security number is not required.

-#### 5-7 credits
+Full Stack studies consist of the core course and multiple extensions.
+You can complete the studies in the extent of 5 to 12 credits.

+#### Parts 0-5 (core course) - Full Stack Web Development (5 cr, AYCSM141081en)
-For 5-7 credits the number of credits and the grade are based on the total number of submitted exercises for <b>parts 0-7</b> (including exercises marked with an asterisk).
+The number of credits and the grade for the course are based on the total number of submitted exercises for parts 0-7 (including exercises marked with an asterisk).

 Credits and grades are calculated as follows:

 | exercises    | credits        | grade    |
 | ------------ | :------------: | :------: |